Strangehaven

-Strangehaven is a self-published comic book series created by Gary Spencer Millidge.
-It is not published to a regular schedule, and the series went on hiatus in 2005.
-Since 2014, new Strangehaven chapters have been published in Meanwhile..., an anthology comic from Soaring Penguin Press.
+Strangehaven was a self-published comic book series created by Gary Spencer Millidge.
+It was not published on a regular schedule, and the series went on hiatus from 2005 to 2014.
+From 2014 to 2023, new Strangehaven chapters were published in Meanwhile..., an anthology comic published by Soaring Penguin Press.

 In September 2021, Millidge announced that Strangehaven had been optioned for film and TV by IDW Entertainment.

 Plot

-Alex Hunter almost runs over a woman while driving through the British countryside, swerving and crashing his car into a tree.
+At the beginning of the first of issue, Alex Hunter almost runs over a woman while driving through the British countryside, swerving and crashing his car into a tree.
 He wakes to find himself in the picturesque village of Strangehaven, where a young woman named Janey Jones convinces him to stay.
 He finds a spacious cottage to rent and a job as a teacher at the local school, but it soon becomes clear that something is awry in Strangehaven.
 A secretive cult calling themselves The Knights of the Golden Light have taken over all positions of authority; a pagan coven is plotting something out in the woodlands; the woman Alex saw in the road seems to be haunting his dreams; and no matter how far he drives, the village itself will not seem to let him leave.

 While Strangehaven appears to be nothing more than another small Devonshire village, it is clear from the earliest issues that something is not quite right.
 A number of characters have unusual quirks or gifts, such as the mechanic, Alberto, who is able to restore any car to pristine condition, no matter how badly it is damaged; also Adam, who claims to be an alien with X-ray vision; and Elsie, an old woman who is depicted as being able to communicate with animals.
 There are a disproportionately high number of twins in the village, including the village doctor and his alcoholic brother, and Janey and Jeremy Jones, who were born on either side of midnight.